 - exploring a range of options for raising revenue.

 - The immediate priority for government should be to stabilise and improve the current system, including by boosting staff pay and improving access to publicly funded care.
 Stabilising the current system by addressing demand pressures and increasing staff pay in line with the NHS would cost £1.0bn in 2020/21, £2.1bn in 2021/22 rising to £4.4bn in 2023/24, compared to the current baseline budget.
 Restoring access to 2010/11 levels of service would require around £8.1bn extra investment by 2023/24 on top of this (£12.5bn in total).
+(See our latest analysis on the 2019 Spending Round).

 - But more fundamental reform is needed to make the funding system fairer and provide government protection against social care costs.
 Policymakers have choices on how to do this, based on their values, priorities, and public spending plans.
 A Dilnot-style capped cost model – which focuses extra state funding on those with the greatest lifetime care needs and protects them from bearing costs above a certain limit – could be used flexibly by any government, and already lies on the statute book.